rmacnz/mackenzie-rebecca-webdev/README.md

 TO DO:
 - Buy/sell from current offers (currently cannot find users for some reason)

-- Create all categories on heroku
 - Create youtube video and link to it
 - Fill out form on Piazza
-- Fix login issue (change name of google/facebook strategies)
-- Add login through Google button on the front page
+- Add login through Google button on the front page and support for this

+- Remove ability to register as an admin user
+- Create accounts that the project asks for

+- Provide some info about how to use the site